Opinions vary on whether or not cover letters matter. Do people even read them? Do you really need to use them in your job search?

 Instead of just claiming you’ve mastered a certain skill or have an area of expertise, provide a specific example of how you used that skill to benefit a past employer.

 Don’t be afraid to show your personality and passions.

-Generate chemistry!
+Generate chemistry with personal branding!
 This is one way to differentiate your unique combination of skills, motivating strengths and personal attributes over those you’re competing against.

 Use cover letters to state certain things you wouldn’t say in your resume.